Sandvik Coromant's Katowice Factory

 Following this success, Sandvik Coromant was inspired to further enhance energy savings and reduce their carbon footprint by incorporating geothermal energy storage.
 This involved creating an energy reservoir using 33 boreholes, each 140 meters deep, drilled next to the building.

 Energy Machines' modular approach to energy system design allowed for the seamless integration of geothermal storage into the existing system.
 This approach ensures efficient scaling, commissioning, and high-performance operation.
-The upgraded system was commissioned in October 2023 and is fully operational.

 For more information about this project or similar inquiries, contact Thomas Göransson at thomas.goransson@energymachines.com.